ccamel/awesome-ccamel/README.md

 - [please-openit/token-leak-extension](https://github.com/please-openit/token-leak-extension) - Chrome extension to analyse oauth2 authentication process
 - [polyfillpolyfill/polyfill-service](https://github.com/polyfillpolyfill/polyfill-service) - Automatic polyfill service.
 - [postcss/autoprefixer](https://github.com/postcss/autoprefixer) -  Parse CSS and add vendor prefixes to rules by Can I Use
-- [pouchdb/pouchdb](https://github.com/pouchdb/pouchdb) - :koala: - PouchDB is a pocket-sized database.
+- [pouchdb/pouchdb](https://github.com/pouchdb/pouchdb) - :kangaroo: - PouchDB is a pocket-sized database.
 - [primer/octicons](https://github.com/primer/octicons) - A scalable set of icons handcrafted with &lt;3 by GitHub
 - [processing/p5.js](https://github.com/processing/p5.js) - p5.js is a client-side JS platform that empowers artists, designers, students, and anyone to learn to code and express themselves creatively on the web.
 It is based on the core principles of Processing. http://twitter.com/p5xjs —
 - [projectwallace/css-code-quality](https://github.com/projectwallace/css-code-quality) - Calculate the Code Quality score of your CSS based on a range of different quality guards.